Health and Safety

 What are First Saturdays?

-On the first Saturday of every month (except January and September), we open our doors to the community free of charge from 5 to 11 pm.
-Our galleries, Café, and Shop are open, and visitors of all ages can choose from an exciting menu of free special events, including family art activities; gallery talks; live music, dance, and theater performances; and film screenings.
-See the schedule for the next First Saturday.
+On the first Saturday of February through August, we open our doors to the community free of charge from 5 to 10 pm.
+Our galleries, dining, and Shop are open, and visitors of all ages can choose from an exciting menu of free special events, such as family art activities; gallery talks; live music, dance, and theater performances; and film screenings.
+See more details on First Saturdays.

 Rights and Reproductions

 How do I request images of works in the Museum’s collections?

 You may use and share images from our website for noncommercial purposes with attribution to the Brooklyn Museum in accordance with our copyright policy.
 If you need higher resolution images for publication, personal use, or study purposes, contact Image Services at 718.501.6202 or firstname.lastname@example.org.
 Detailed information is available on our Image Services Fee Schedule.
 You can also order images for teaching purposes at Davis Art Slides.